mlin/GenomicSQLite/README.md

 * read/write storage compression using [Zstandard](https://facebook.github.io/zstd/) (also available [standalone](https://github.com/mlin/sqlite_zstd_vfs))
 * genomic range indexing for efficient overlap queries & joins
-* settings pre-tuned for processing >100GiB datasets
+* pre-tuned settings for handling >100GiB datasets

-Together, these make SQLite a [suitable file format](https://www.sqlite.org/appfileformat.html) for storage, transport, and basic analysis of genomic data.
+Together, these make SQLite a [viable file format](https://www.sqlite.org/appfileformat.html) for storage, transport, and basic analysis of genomic data.

+Notice: this project is *not* associated with the SQLite dev team.